lbrack/testspace-colab/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-testspace-utils could always use more documentation, whether as part of the
+testspace-colab could always use more documentation, whether as part of the
-official testspace-utils docs, in docstrings, or even on the web in blog posts,
+official testspace-colab docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/lbrack/testspace_utils/issues.
+The best way to send feedback is to file an issue at https://github.com/lbrack/testspace_colab/issues.

 If you are proposing a feature: